Brownlees aim for perfect finish to testing triathlon season

 As summer slips into early autumn, all should be bright in the world of the Brownlee boys.

+One the Olympic gold medallist, the other reigning world champion.
 One more big race, one more world title up for grabs.
 A year on from their fraternal dominance of the London 2012 triathlon, a return to the same iconic venue, off the same pre-race preparation, to quite possibly the same outcome.

 If either wins Sunday's Grand Final in Hyde Park, they will be crowned world champion.
 If either finishes ahead of the only other genuine contender, Spain's Javier Gomez, the title will also heading back to Yorkshire for the fourth time in five years.